Brent Flinchbaugh

 Soloist, Orchestral, Chamber

 A native of Hanover, Pennsylvania, Brent Flinchbaugh enjoys a versatile career as a trumpeter in the orchestral, chamber music, and soloist capacity.
-As an orchestral musician, Brent was principal trumpet of the Baltimore Chamber Orchestra for fifteen years.
-Brent also subbed in the trumpet section of the Baltimore Symphony Orchestra and New World Symphony (Miami Beach, FL).
-He has worked with conductors Yuri Temirkanov, Robert Spano, Michael Tilson Thomas, Gunter Herbig, Marin Alsop, Matthias Pintscher and Gustav Meier to name a few
+As an orchestral musician, Brent began substituting in the trumpet section of the Baltimore Symphony Orchestra and New World Symphony while in undergrad at Peabody.
+He has played under the baton of conductors Yuri Temirkanov, Robert Spano, Michael Tilson Thomas, Gunter Herbig, Marin Alsop, Matthias Pintscher and Gustav Meier among others, and has performed in premieres by John Corgliano, Nicholas Maw, Robert Gandolfi, and Russell Nadel.
+Performances have taken him around the world including concert halls such as Carnegie Hall, the Kennedy Center for the Performing Arts, Jinji Lake Concert Hall (Suzhou, China) Heinz Hall, the Meyerhoff Symphony Hall, the New World Center in Miami (New World Symphony Orchestra), and with the Orquesta Sinfónica de la UANL in Monterrey, Mexico.

 Educator